anoncano/DA-BOX-59/README.md

 Function is still provided in `functions/index.js` should you wish to wire it up for actual account removal.

+The large toggle on the general panel now updates the `config/relaystate` document in Firestore.
+When pressed it sets the state to `unlocked` and reverts to `locked` after the admin-defined relay hold time.
+The interface uses standard event listeners for better browser compatibility and pages now include viewport metadata and responsive layout tweaks for improved usability on mobile devices.

 Firebase Hosting configuration files are included along with a GitHub Actions workflow that deploys preview channels for pull requests and pushes to the live site on merges to `main`.